osmbe/website/_posts/2017-04-01-en-project-heritage-crowd-sourced.md

 ## Conclusion

-I hope that the examples give you an idea of what is possible with crowd-sourced, open data.
+I hope that the examples give you an idea of what is possible with crowdsourced, open data.
 I think the possibilities to connect Wikidata and OpenStreetMap are endless and that better integration tools will appear in the future.

 Feel free to contact me via marc dot gemis at gmail dot com.